amoschoomy/calendar/test-strategy.md

 # Test Strategy for Functionalties of Calendar.py

+Note: This test suite assumes that the Google Calendar API is thoroughly tested  and does not contian any bugs/errors

 **Strategy for Viewing Upcoming Events**

 This functionality is done through the get_upcoming_events method therefore we will test that method.